The Unofficial BITX40 FAQ

 What supplies/parts do I need to finish it?

 The BITX40 kit comes with a completed circuit board for the radio and the digital tuner, the Raduino.
-You’ll need some soldering equipment and an enclosure for the BITX40.
+You’ll need some soldering equipment, an enclosure for the BITX40, and some basic tools (we love a good multi-tool!)
 If you want a speaker, you’ll need to supply one, as the BITX40 comes with a headphone jack only.
 A simple 8ohm 3w speaker will provide plenty of volume.
 Others have used computer speakers plugged into the headphone jack.
 It’s completely up to you.

 I don’t know how to solder.
 Is it hard?